Joerdwa/ReactParcelExampleApp/README.md

-This is a example of an biolerplate react app utilising parcel https://parceljs.org/
+This is a example of an boilerplate react app utilising parcel https://parceljs.org/

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).